Saint George's Day / Army Day 2018 and 2019

 |2019||6 May||Mon||Saint George's Day / Army Day|

-For almost half a century, the communist government banned the holiday after it came to power in 1946.
-The holiday was reinstated in 1993 and is again a proud day for Bulgaria.
-Saint George is third century soldier famous for having slain a dragon and for his martyrdom.
+Saint George is a third century soldier famous in tradition for having slain a dragon and for his martyrdom.
 He is one of the most honoured saints for Christians.
 Bulgarians are mostly of the Orthodox faith and have great reverence for Saint George.

-On Saint George’s Day, the military holds a parade in Bulgaria’s capital of Sofia.
+The military holds a parade in Bulgaria’s capital of Sofia on Saint George’s Day.
 Thousands turn out to watch the marching, to participate in the religious observances and to see the demonstration of military vehicles including tanks and torpedo launchers.
 A short period of silence is observed to remember those who fought and died for Bulgaria.
 The Bulgarian flag of white, green and red is flown everywhere and speeches are made by the president and other officials.